November 17, 2025

 Getting proof of income is critical to assess a prospective renter’s financial stability, reduce risks, and ensure legal compliance.

-But remember, the goal is to protect your property, income, and time, rather than to catch tenants.
-Follow the proper steps and procedures on how to get proof of income to avoid unnecessary risk and build trust with the people who are exactly who they say they are.
+However, remember that the primary goal is to protect your property, income, and time, rather than to catch tenants.
+Follow the proper steps and procedures to obtain proof of income, avoiding unnecessary risk and building trust with individuals who are exactly who they claim to be.

 Request the right documents, engage in direct communication, and use income verification services like Snappt so you can make educated and informed decisions throughout the tenant screening process.